Migrating data from Yandex Object Storage to Yandex Managed Service for MySQL®

 Required paid resources

-- Managed Service for MySQL® cluster: computing resources allocated to hosts, size of storage and backups (see Managed Service for MySQL® pricing).
+- Managed Service for MySQL® cluster: Computing resources allocated to hosts, storage and backup size (see Managed Service for MySQL® pricing).

 - Public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).